 Vitamins are substances that occur naturally in food, and are needed for many essential body functions.
 There are 13 vitamins required by our body- and 8 of these are types of Vitamin B. The B Vitamins have a wide variety of important roles in the body, particularly in relation to growth, repair and energy production.
 Whilst most healthy people who eat a broad and balanced diet will get enough B vitamins from their food, you can become deficient (low) in these vitamins for a variety of reasons.

-- B12 Deficiency may occur due to inadequate amounts in the diet, an inability to absorb the vitamin, or if the body is using it up more quickly than usual (e.g. in pregnancy).
+You can develop low B12 if there is not enough of it in your diet, if you’re unable to absorb the vitamin properly, or if your body is using it up more quickly than usual (e.g. in pregnancy).

 What does Vitamin B12 do?

 Vitamin B12 (also known as Cobalamin) is important in the production of myelin- a protein which coats your nerves, and forms an “insulating layer”, allowing messages to travel efficiently from your brain and spinal cord to other parts of your body.
 Vitamin B12 also has vital roles in brain function, making blood cells, DNA production and energy production in your body